jfransella/AI-From_Scratch_To_Scale/docs/Template_Alignment_Recommendations.md

 # Template Alignment Recommendations

+> **Status Update (July 2024): Template alignment, model alignment, and quality assurance are now complete.
+All tests pass.
+The project is ready for Phase 4: Future Development.**

 ## Executive Summary

 After analyzing the project documentation, templates, and implemented models (01_Perceptron and 02_MLP), I've identified key areas where templates should be updated to better align with successful implementation patterns.
 The recommendations focus on improving consistency, reducing friction, and supporting both simple and advanced development patterns.